Adithya-5369/AIVoiceAssisstant/README.md

 **Overview**

-UniversalSmartAssistant is an all-in-one Python-based AI assistant designed to enhance productivity and convenience through voice commands.
+AIVoiceAssistant is an all-in-one Python-based AI assistant designed to enhance productivity and convenience through voice commands.
 With capabilities ranging from opening applications to searching the web, sending emails, playing music, and managing tasks, this assistant offers seamless interaction via speech recognition and synthesis.

 The assistant also includes a built-in dictionary, Chrome automation features, and smart handling of application paths and configurations, all within a single Python script.